Rig Maker Gefco Offered for Sale by Astec Industries

 Q. I know it’s probably just speculation, but do you have any sense of what buyers might be available and out there?

 A. We think there’s a variety of buyers that are out there.
 There are those that are purely in the water well industry segment that would be interested in the water well business, which is the largest piece of Gefco by far — and it’s also growing significantly.
-As you may have seen that the Groundwater show last week, we’ve got some significant new products that we’ve invested in.
+As you may have seen at the Groundwater show last week, we’ve got some significant new products that we’ve invested in.
 So that segment is growing nicely.

 You have the oil and gas piece, with these large double pumpers that we make, and King Oil Tools, which are related to the oil and gas industry.
 That would, in all likelihood, be a different buyer.
 It’s very unlikely we’ll find someone that has both water well and oil and gas as strategic missions in their company.
 We actually anticipate some sort of a multiple sale or some sort of a multiple transaction that occurs at the same time.
 But the buyers could be anywhere from existing equipment suppliers in these segments, to people that supply complementary goods into the water wall segments that are looking for a larger play in water well in their investment.
 It’s probably some combinations we haven’t quite thought of, where folks are looking to increase their exposure into water well and into international opportunities as well.